Our first port of call was Grand Cayman.

 Our final day was in Cozumel.
 Shockingly, we went to the beach and did some snorkeling.
 Nathan was a snorkeling die-hard and basically what all of us wanted out of this trip was some good beach time.
 We also lucked out because we found a really cheap taxi to bring us to a free beach.
 We saw more fish in Cozumel than anywhere else, and we laughed when 20 or more catamarans came through with groups of snorkelers in the same place that we went to for free.

 The fish came right up to our faces in Cozumel.

 We did some shopping in San Miguel and had what we thought would be authentic Mexican food (it turned out to be a tourist place).
 A little boy dressed as a clown made us balloon flowers.

 We spent one more day at sea before coming back to Miami.

-Reality hit when we spent 9+ hours in airports and none of our luggage made it Phoenix.
-Since we were isolated from the world wide web all week, Troy pushed our bags through the airport while simultaneously checking scores on espn.
+Reality hit when we spent 9+ hours in airports and none of our luggage made it to Phoenix.
+Since we were isolated from the world wide web all week, Troy pushed our bags through the airport while simultaneously checking scores on ESPN.

 After our long day of airports and flights, we got to spend 11 hours driving home with boys who wouldn’t sleep.
 My favorite line from Blake about seven hours into the trip was, “Mom, next time, can we go to Disneyland?”
 I mean, if he was going to put in all the effort to be in the car that long, it better be to somewhere good.
 He really had a wonderful time with his grandparents though and we are so grateful to them for allowing us to have a getaway.
 Can we go back, please?